Murat-Personal-Org/mattermost-flask-demo/README.md

 * forex - to get the forex data between a source and a target currency
 * stock - to get the value of a chosen stock symbol
 * holiday - to get a sample holiday allowance checker with a random number of days taken

+THIS IS A TEST ADDITION FOR CREATING A PR